jupyterhub/repo2docker/docs/source/index.rst

   jupyter-repo2docker <path-or-url-to-git-repo>

-See the :ref:`api` for more detail on invoking this command.
+See the :doc:`api` for more detail on invoking this command.

 Site Contents
 -------------